rocky-linux/documentation/docs/books/learning_ansible/05-deployments.md

 * **Setup**: create the directory structure to host the releases;
 * **Update Code**: downloading the new release to the targets;
 * **Symlink Shared** and **Symlink**: after deploying the new release, the `current` symbolic link is modified to point to this new release;
-* **Clean Up** : to do some clean up (remove old versions).
+* **Clean Up**: to do some clean up (remove old versions).

 ![Stages of a deployment](images/ansistrano-001.png)

-The skeleton of a deployment with ansistrano looks like :
+The skeleton of a deployment with Ansistrano looks like this:

 ```
 /var/www/site/